robinsmedberg/ai-coding-guidelines/Full Process for Coding with AI Coding Assistants.md

           • Performance-critical components
           • API contracts or interfaces
           • Database schema changes
-          • Dependencies or external integrations
- • Documenting Uncertainty in Implementation:
+ • Documenting Uncertainty:
-      • Add `// NOTE: Assumption - [details]` comments at relevant points
+      • Add `// NOTE: Assumption - [details]` comments at relevant points.
-      • Include alternative implementations as commented code if valuable
+      • Include alternative implementations as commented code if valuable.
-      • Create clearly named constants for values that may need adjustment
+      • Create clearly named constants for values that may need adjustment.
-      • Design for easy modification of uncertain components
+      • Design for easy modification of uncertain components.

-16. Task Analysis Framework
+12. Task Analysis Framework
  • Task Decomposition:
       • Define the primary objective and core goal of the task.
       • Establish clear success criteria to measure completion.